Mohan-Babu-University-Official/mca_python_course_content_2025/docs/source/module1_features_and_history_of_python.rst

 .. _module1_features_and_history_of_python:

-Module 1: Features and History of Python
+Features and History of Python
 ========================================

 Introduction